Double whole note

-In music, a double whole note (American), breve, or double note lasts two times as long as a whole note (or semibreve).
+In music, a double whole note (American), breve (British) or double note lasts two times as long as a whole note (or semibreve).
 It is the second-longest note value still in use in modern music notation.
-The longest notated note is the longa, which could be double or triple the length of a breve, although its use is most commonly found in early music.
-The longest notated note (though now obsolete) is the maxima.
+The next longest notated note is the longa, which is double the length of the breve.
+The longest notated note (though now obsolete except in some contexts) is the maxima.

 History

 In medieval mensural notation, the brevis was one of the shortest note lengths in use, hence its name, which is the Latin etymon of "brief".
 In "perfect" rhythmic mode, the brevis was a third of a longa, or in "imperfect" mode, half a longa.

 Form

 In modern notation, a breve is commonly represented in either of two ways: by a hollow oval note head, like a whole note, with one or two vertical lines on either side, as on the left and right of the image, or as the rectangular shape also found in older notation, shown in the middle of the image.

 Because it lasts longer than a bar in most modern time signatures in common use, the breve is rarely encountered except in English music, where the half-note is often used as the beat unit.